appuio/s2i-nginx-php7-container/README.md

     subscribed RHEL machine.

     ```
-    $ cd s2i-php
+    $ cd s2i-nginx-php7-container
     $ make test TARGET=rhel7 VERSION=7.2
     ```

 *  **CentOS based image**

     ```
-    $ cd s2i-php
+    $ cd s2i-nginx-php7-container
     $ make test VERSION=7.2
     ```

-**Notice: By omitting the `VERSION` parameter, the build/test action will be performed on all the supported versions of PHP.
-Since we currently only support version `5.5` you can omit this parameter.**
+**Notice: By omitting the `VERSION` parameter, the build/test action will be performed on all the supported versions of PHP.**

 Repository organization